genderkit/genderkit/_articles/metoidioplasty.md

 {% include travel-costs %}

 If not funded by the NHS, the cost of a metoidioplasty performed in the UK is approximately £35,000 (last updated July 2020).
-The only clinic currently performing metoidioplasty in the UK is [St. Peter's Andrology Centre](https://www.andrology.co.uk/phalloplasty).
+The only clinic currently performing metoidioplasty in the UK is [New Victoria Hospital](https://www.newvictoria.co.uk/).

 ### References